-The iWork Youth Career Expo is not a sleepy affair.
+The iWork Youth Career Exploration event is not a sleepy affair.
 It is high-energy and high-volume, with hundreds of students pouring through the front doors every hour.

 Think about your business from a teenager’s point of view.
 What is eye-catching?
 What can you bring from your workplace that students can see, feel, touch, do, try out or try on?
 Don’t be afraid to have a little fun.

 Stay until 1:00 pm!
 Reserve some energy for the afternoon schools.
 The Expo arrival times may vary, so prepare to stay the entire length of the event.

 Teenagers who arrive at the end of the day need career inspiration just as much as those who arrive at the beginning.
 Please don’t break down your booth until after 1:00 pm.